-If you are either unwilling to stand in long lines for tickets, or need more of a 'sure thing' - i.e. advance tickets - there are resources out there that can help.
+- If you are either unwilling to stand in long lines for tickets, or need more of a 'sure thing' such as advance tickets - there are resources out there that can help.

 Tip: When using coupon codes, the best bargain is always at the theatre's box office.
 When purchasing tickets either online or over the phone, service charges usually apply.